NoRule Book Banner

 Not because every action he took should automatically be defended.

-But because he forced people to confront a question many institutions would rather avoid :
+But because he forced people to confront questions many institutions would rather avoid.

 The Uncomfortable Part of Aaron Swartz’s Story